Cyclic amalgams, HNN extensions, and Garside one-relator groups: HNN extensions

 which are cyclic HNN extension of the infinite cyclic group.
-Known as the \emph{Baumslag-Solitar semigroups} (see~\cite{jacksonBSS,cainBSS,pSimilar}), the associated monoids~$\BS^+(m,m)=\langle~\ttts,\tttt:\ttts^m\tttt=\tttt\ttts^{m}~\rangle^{+}$ are cancellative atomic monoids admitting conditional lcms, but fail to be Garside monoids for~$m>1$.
-Now, the $\tttt$-stuffed version (that is, the submonoid of~$\autom(\BS^+(m,m))$ generated by~$\{\ttts,\tttt\}$) turns out to coincide with a dihedral Artin-Tits monoid
+Known as \emph{Baumslag--Solitar monoids} (see~\cite{jacksonBSS,cainBSS,pAutomaticon}), the associated monoids~$\BS^+(m,m)=\langle~\ttts,\tttt:\ttts^m\tttt=\tttt\ttts^{m}~\rangle^{+}$ happen to be cancellative atomic monoids admitting conditional lcms, but fail to be Garside monoids for~$m>1$.
+Now, for any~for~$m>1$, the $\tttt$-stuffed version (that is, the submonoid of~$\autom(\BS^+(m,m))$ generated by~$\{\ttts,\tttt\}$) turns out to coincide with a dihedral Artin--Tits monoid

-which is Garside and embeds into its group of fractions~$\BS(m,m)$ for~$m>0$. \end{example} }
+which is Garside and embeds into its group of fractions~$\BS(m,m)$ for~$m>0$. \end{exa}